accent graphic

 Today’s world is ruled by data.
 Financial institutions, fintechs, big tech, and other companies leverage consumer financial data to create products, services, recommendations, and campaigns.
 Unfortunately, financial data isn’t always collected through methods where the consumer is in control.

 Consumer financial data access and control has historically been left up to the financial institutions, fintechs, and other third parties involved.
-While this approach has provided the groundwork for many innovations, the financial industry is running into challenges around consumer protections, lack of consumer choice, and ultimately, increased costs for consumers on the services they choose.
+While this approach has provided the groundwork for many innovations, it left consumers lacking the control, transparency, and security they so clearly want.

 In this post, we will cover: